- KS2, Performances, PSHE

 The performance is for everyone in KS2 and is accompanied by a free workshop and a resource pack of follow up activities for use back in class.

-During the 2016 and 2017 tours, 100% of teachers said they would recommend Tangled Web to other schools.
+100% of teachers who completed an evaluation form said they would recommend Tangled Web to other schools.

 “What an excellent performance.
 Very thought provoking.
 A brilliant way to get a very important message across.
 Loved how you made it age appropriate – the children really enjoyed it and the message was loud and clear.”
 PSHE Coordinator, Marsh Green Primary School.